TalleyAmir/Annotated-Bibliographies/Cryptography-and-Computer-Security/Multi-Party-Computation/2019-01-25-coin-tossing.md

 The coin toss is performed in four steps, followed by a single computation performed locally by each of the parties.

- 1. Run the Feige lightest bin protocol to select a primary committee.
+ 1. Run the Feige lightest bin protocol to select a primary committee of size _w_.
- 2. Run the disjoint committee election protocol to partition the remaining parties into committees.
+ 2. Run the disjoint committee election protocol to partition the remaining parties into _w_ secondary committees.
- 3.
+ 3. Each member of the primary committee selects a random value and verifiably secret shares the value to its corresponding secondary committee.
- 4.
+ 4. Secondary committees reconstruct the random value and each party in the committee broadcasts the value to all other parties.
+If the dealer was rejcted, 0 is broadcast instead.
- 5.
+ 5. Locally, each party takes the most common value _r~i_ received from each secondary committee _i_ and computes r = EXT({_r~i_}), where EXT is a robust multi-source extractor.

 ## Citation